dtewinkel/Twia.AzureFunction.SimpleInjector/README.md

 ## Known issues

 There is a know issue in Azure Function V2 resulting in not always generating a correct `extensions.json`.
 See [Issue 972](https://github.com/Azure/Azure-Functions/issues/972) in the [Azure Functions GitHub repository](https://github.com/Azure/Azure-Functions) for a detailed description and suggested workarounds.
+This seems to be fixed in Microsoft.NET.Sdk.Functions to 1.0.28.